-5 Signs You're An Empath, No Just 'Overly Emotional'
+5 Signs You're Actually An Empath, Not Just 'Overly Emotional'

 It's one thing to be empathetic to someone's struggle, but it's quite another to be born an empath.